SCHValaris/ADA_Homeworks/Project/README.md

 # Who did what ?
 - Nelson Antunes :
 - Clément Lefebvre : Analysis of the large parts of the dataset using Spark (e.g ratings per category, number of reviews per category ...).
-Managing the construction of the website.
+Construction and maintenance of the website.
 Plotting of the interactive graph using Bokeh to put on the website.
 - Vincent Pollet :